Best Kobe Bryant Rookie Card On eBay

-If you’re here, you’re probably searching for a Kobe Bryant rookie card.
-That’s good because we have some good options for you below.
+If you’re here, you’re probably searching for the best Kobe Bryant rookie cards the world has to offer.
+That’s good because we have a few options for you below.
 But first, let’s take a few seconds to remember Kobe’s greatness!

 Kobe Bryant (aka The Black Mamba, aka KB24) was drafted by the Los Angeles Lakers with the 13th overall pick in the 1996 NBA Draft (talk about an absolute steal!)